CodepathPod4/Capstone/project_spec.md

 Required Features:

 - At least 5 mood options
+- Allow user to search for a specific mood
 - List of tracks with artist and album art using recylcer view

 Stretch Features: